Tax Benefits of the IRA for Commercial Solar (Click to download)

-Back in 2005, the US Congress passed a law that allowed homeowners and businesses to obtain a 30% tax credit for installing solar panels.
+Starting in 2005, the US Congress passed the first law to allow homeowners and businesses to obtain a 30% tax credit for installing solar panels.
 Congress anticipated the bill would provide an incentive for the growth of sustainable and renewable sources of energy.
 The tax credit had a sunset provision attached to it, which was originally set to end in 2007.

 How Does the Federal Solar Tax Credit Work?

-The solar credit applies to all expenses related to the installation of new solar panels.
+The solar credit applies to most if not all expenses related to the installation of new solar panels.
 This would include:

 - Consultation fees